A robot house with legs and chicken feet on a table with autumnal fruit in the background

 • 3 new interactive ‘slow’ sustainable artworks, each acting as a ‘totem’, ‘punctum’ or ‘trigger point’ for public interventions and convivial gatherings

-In partnership with the Robo-Humanities Project we are developing a Rural Robots programme across Cumbria, Ceredigion and Cornwall, conducting workshops and interventions that explore the themes of kinship, pilgrimage and the collective dreaming of speculative futures, that will inform a touring exhibition to each place.
+In partnership with the Robo-Humanities Project we are hoping to develop a Rural Robots programme across Cumbria, Ceredigion and Cornwall, conducting workshops and interventions that explore the themes of kinship, pilgrimage and the collective dreaming of speculative futures, that will inform a touring exhibition displaying the final artworks, rituals, robots and outcomes of the project.

 Public Workshops